 Is a master’s degree worth the cost?

-For Business School graduates, there is the option to do a free master’s degree on completion of your undergraduate course.
-All Business School students are eligible to apply for their chosen MA business course and can then enjoy postgraduate study without the tuition fees.
+For our Business School graduates, there is the option to do a free Business master’s on completion of your undergraduate course.
+All Business School students are eligible to apply for their chosen MSc business course and can then enjoy postgraduate study without the tuition fees.* Learn more here.